ArtyCodingart/form-craft/docs/validation-rules/index.md

 ### Adding a custom rule to an existing type (e.g., `.string`)

 Let’s say you want to check if an email already exists in your backend.
-Since email is a string, we can extend the `.string()` validator:
+Since email is a string, we can extend the `FormCraftStringValidation` validator:

 ```swift
 extension FormCraftStringValidation {